jekymin8232/luckyvicky-homepage/README.md

+>**I sincerely ask that you read “[Must Read] Korea FOSS Brief for OSTIF.md.”**
+>
-> Open-source projects are inherently difficult to sustain independently.
+>Open-source projects are inherently difficult to sustain independently.
 > However, passing a security audit can open a viable path toward self-sufficiency.
 >
 > **This “Pet Safety Leash” UI serves as a neutral demo skin for everyday usability testing.**